 We’ve all heard of kale, brussel sprouts, and all the other earthly species of nutrient-dense foods…but did you know that one of the world’s BEST superfoods can only be found in the Wild Blue Yonder?
-That’s right- today we’re talking about the beautiful blue-green algal superfood spirulina.
+That’s right- today we’re talking about the benefits of spirulina, a beautiful blue-green algal superfood.
 So pull on your trunks and let’s get our feet wet.

 There’s been a great deal of focus on superfoods lately as our society continues to focus on fine-tuning our collective health & well-being.
 Along with that, has come a slew of ‘latest and greatest’ superfoods superstars.